Flyers score 4 goals in third, beat Penguins 6-2

+PITTSBURGH (AP) -- The Philadelphia Flyers are trying to balance desperation and cool heads as they make a last-gasp, late-season run at a spot in the Stanley Cup playoffs.

-PITTSBURGH (AP) -- Jakub Voracek and Dale Weise sparked Philadelphia's four-goal third period and the Flyers beat the Pittsburgh Penguins 6-2 on Sunday night.
+Jakub Voracek and Dale Weise sparked Philadelphia's four-goal third period and the Flyers finished a four-game road trip with a 6-2 win against the rival Pittsburgh Penguins on Sunday night.

+''Obviously we know where we are in the standings,'' Voracek said. ''It's not going to be easy to make the playoffs.
+We all know that.
+We have to look for the results on the other teams.
+We're just trying to play a little relaxed, a little loose.''

 Jordan Weal scored his fifth goal in the first period and Valtteri Filppula his ninth in the second, then the Flyers broke it open in the third.
 Weise got his fifth of the season and Voracek his 19th before Radko Gudas and Shayne Gostisbehere capped the scoring.